 If you wanted to be really creative you could try using a window frame or framed mirror.
 Really anything that can be hang up on the wall and have some rope attached to the back of the frame.

-As I knew the posters could be bright in colour, I chose to paint the frame and backing in neutral colours.
-I painted the dark wood frame with the same paint I was using on the skirting boards and window sill in Miss K’s bedroom.
+I painted the frame in the same paint I used on the trim in Miss K’s bedroom.
 The paint I used was British Paint’s Enamel Oil Paint in Gloss Antique White.

 I also like the contrast between the two different whites I used – one was a bit more creamer than the other.
 I didn’t use a sealer on the chalk paint as I knew it was going to be covered with posters most of the time.

-NB: Particle board is porous to water.
-If you use an water based paint straight on it, it soaks the paint up.
+Painting Tip: If you use an water based paint straight on particle board, it soaks the paint up.
 So I prefer to use an oil based primer which seals the surface.
 Then use a water based chalk paint for the top coats.

 When the paint had well and truly dried, I used a cordless drill to drill holes to thread my rope through.
 There were 6 holes in total, one at each end because of the size of the frame.
 The idea was to have 3 horizontal lines so Miss K could have a bit of versatility with how she hung her posters up.

-I found these small wooden pegs in the scrap booking section of my local Kmart store.
-Alternatively you could use paper clips or bull dog clips to hang kids’ posters up.
+I found the mini wooden pegs (above) in the scrapbooking section of my local Kmart store.

-I was really pleased with how this “save the wall from Blu-Tack” project turned out.
-It actually has a big visual impact in Miss K’s bedroom and is a neater way of hanging kids’ posters.
+I was really pleased with how this “save the wall from poster tack” DIY project turned out.
+It is easy for her to change out the posters at any time.
+Also has a big visual impact and provides a container for her favourite posters.
+Find out more about why I love the container concept.

 Plus, it will be SO much easier to repaint the walls next time!

 Note: If you are renting, you may not have the option of hanging frames on the wall.
-An easy alternative is to rest your painted frame against the wall on top of drawers, a dresser or desk.
+An easy alternative is to rest your painted frame against the wall on top of drawers, a dresser or desk or use removable sticky strips to hang the frame.

-I also created this additional pin up board for Miss K to hang kids’ posters on.
-Would you believe it?
-It’s actually constructed from a piece of packing foam from the delivery of our new stove, some left over painters drop cloth and a $5 Kmart canvas picture.
-Then I found some cute love heart brads from a local scrap booking shop.
+I also created this additional pin up board for Miss K to hang smaller pictures on.
+Would you believe, it’s actually constructed from a piece of packing foam from the delivery of our new stove, some left over painters drop cloth and a $5 Kmart canvas picture.

 Do you let your kids use Blu-Tack or Sticky Tack on their bedroom walls?